 The CHOP TCL performs > 50,000 immunoassays (analyte x sample) anually for the quantitation of protein/peptide biomarkers, hormones, and antibodies in various body fluids.
 In addition to the testing service, TCL also provides assistance in the overall design of the clinical studies & trials with regard to the sample type and volume requirements, sample collection guidance, storage time (analyte stability), assay platform selection, and the need for assay validation and lot-to-lot comparison.
 Unlike many others, we include controls in every run of our assays to ensure that each assay meets our stringent quality control standards.
 For long term studies that require multiple batches of testing, lot-to-lot kit comparison will be performed so that the test data from different batches are comparable.

-Choosing the right assay platform - consider sensitivity/reportable range, cost and turnaround time.
+Choosing the right assay platform - consider sensitivity/reportable range, cost, turnaround time, and feasibility of lot-to-lot kit comparison/bridging.

 The enzyme linked immunosorbent assays (ELISA) is the most commonly used platform for quantitative protein analysis.
 It usually uses a 96-well plate and each sample is run in duplicates, thus each kit can run ~37 samples plus standards and controls.
 We can perform any assay as long as there is a commercially available kit.
 Assays from Alpco, R&D and Millipore are generally preferred.
 Kit prices are normally $300-$1000 (average $600).
 Our testing fee is ~$6.00.
 We also perform assay development and validation when commercial kits are not available.